mbykov/biblos.js/src/sections/eng/authentic.md

 Morpheus is <b>not</b> a linguistic program.
 Morpheus is intended to help in reading and understanding the ancient text, but not to study the very questionable  theoretical construction of "language".

 Linguistics is a science.
 Science refers to what it studies as an object.
 But that what "means," "wants to say," "strives", etc - is not an object.
 The language and the word are not objects.
 The word is part of an overheard conversation.
 A word taken out of context is a many-voiced chorus in which we do not hear individual voices.
+To speak a word is not an object, but an act, to understand a word is also an act.
+“There can be no science about an act” (Aristotle).

 The ancient and foreign cultural authors do not know the concept of "language".
 Do not know about nouns and adjectives.
 The word of the ancient language is the unity of knowledge and emotions, of all that we carefully distinguish, considering this distinction to be a scientific method.
 But we are changing the meaning of the ancient word.
 For example, an impossible translation of the word τὸ ἐπιθετικός appears as "adjective", and so on.
 It is clear that modern science should be put "out of brackets" - ἐποχή -  if you want to understand the ancient author.
 The motivation for epoche is not an anti-scientific orientation.
 It's just another, additional direction of attention - another ἕξῐς.